Advanced Examples (Complete Strategies)

 Explicitly Define Shifts for Functions:

-, but specifying it explicitly improves clarity.Example: Close(1) > Open(1) ?
+Close, Open, High, and Low require a shift parameter.
+The default is 1, but specifying it explicitly improves clarity.Example: Close(1) > Open(1) ?
 Ask() : 0

 Avoid Invalid Functions: